 New York State scholarships and TAP application forms are available every October 1 for the upcoming academic year.
-Students can obtain forms at high schools, St. Joseph's College of Nursing or from the New York State Higher Education Services Corporation.
+Students can obtain forms at high schools, or from the New York State Higher Education Services Corporation.
 For more information on TAP grants and other New York State aid, contact:

 New York State Higher Education Services Corporation 99 Washington Ave.

-Albany, NY 12255 (888) 697-4372 (518) 473-1574 www.hesc.ny.gov
+Albany, NY 12255

+www.hesc.ny.gov